jacobhackman/pantheon/docs/Privacy/Privacy-Overview.md

 submitted from the Pantheon node to the Orion node is signed with the Pantheon node private key.
-The `privateFrom` and `privateFor` attributes specified in the RLP-encoded transaction string for [`eea_sendRawTransaction`](../Reference/JSON-RPC-API-Methods.md#eea_sendrawtransaction) are the public keys of the Orion nodes sending and receiving the transaction.
+The `privateFrom` and `privateFor` attributes specified in the RLP-encoded transaction string for [`eea_sendRawTransaction`](../Reference/JSON-RPC-API-Methods.md#eea_sendrawtransaction) are the public keys of the Orion nodes that sendi and receive the transaction.

 !!! important
-    The mapping of Pantheon node addresses to Orion node public keys is off-chain.
+    Pantheon node address mapping to Orion node public keys is off-chain.
 That is, the sender of a private transaction must know the Orion node public key of the recipient.

 ## Privacy Groups

-The group of nodes specified by `privateFrom`and `privateFor` form a privacy group and are given a unique privacy group ID by Orion.
+The group of nodes specified by `privateFrom`and `privateFor` form a privacy group, and Orion gives thema  unique privacy group ID.
 The private transaction is stored in Orion with the privacy group ID.

 The Pantheon nodes maintain the public world state for the blockchain and a private state for each privacy group.
 The private states contain data that is not shared in the globally replicated world state.
 Private transactions read